 The Lebanon Industry Value Chain Development (LIVCD) project, a five-year, \$41.7 million USAID program aims at improving Lebanon's economic stability and providing income-generating opportunities for small businesses, while creating jobs for the rural population (in particular for women and youth).
-LIVCD's interventions tackle honey and olive value chains, with the objective of improving the competitiveness and value of products and services in both local and export markets by increasing the quality, quantity, and consistency of Lebanese products and companies.
-Targeted improvements and expansion of honey and olive quality testing are aimed to boost consumer confidence and increase access to powerful international markets.
-Moreover, strengthening vertical linkages between producers and commercial brands is tackled, in addition to improving technical and managerial practices that channel profits into rural communities and boost incomes of all stakeholders in the honey and olive value chains.
+LIVCD's interventions tackle among others honey value chain, with the objective of improving the competitiveness and value of products and services in both local and export markets by increasing the quality, quantity, and consistency of Lebanese products and companies.
+Targeted improvements and expansion of honey testing are aimed to boost consumer confidence and increase access to powerful international markets.
+Moreover, strengthening vertical linkages between producers and commercial brands is tackled, in addition to improving technical and managerial practices that channel profits into rural communities and boost incomes of all stakeholders in the honey value chain.